 Spaceship VPS Plans and Prices

-Their pricing approach is nice because you don’t have to pay up front.
+Their pricing approach is beneficial because you don’t have to pay up front.
 Since plans have monthly billing periods with post-billing, you’ll pay hourly for the previous month.
-Also, ensure that you terminate your VPS instead of shutting it off.
+Also, ensure you terminate your VPS rather than shutting it off.

 In other words, you’ll only pay for how much you use it.
-When you terminate your VPS, you will not be billed.
-You can try Spaceship VPS for just a few cents.
+When you terminate your VPS, you will not incur any additional billing.
+You can try VPS for just a few cents.

 There are three types of hosting configurations: